Verdra Rules · v0.1

 Adversarial manipulation

-Four evidence strata
+Six evidence strata

 • (a) Transaction: the protocol-level exchange: POs, acknowledgements, shipment records, substitution notices, timestamps.
-What the agents exchanged.
+What the Agents exchanged.

-• (c) Behavior profile: counterfactual re-queries of the agent under preserved state; diagnostic of whether the observed behaviour is the modal outcome or an edge-case.
-What the agent would have done again.
+• (c) Behavior profile: counterfactual re-queries of the Agent under preserved state; diagnostic of whether the observed behaviour is the modal outcome or an edge case.
+What the Agent would have done again.

 Principles

 P.1 Opt-in.
 Jurisdiction is consensual.
 Parties opt in per engagement or by standing agreement.
+The opt-in instrument names the Attribution Service and incorporates these Rules by reference.

 P.2 Contract-first.
 The Rules fill gaps; they do not override express contract terms.
+Where applicable mandatory law conflicts with these Rules or with the contract, mandatory law controls.

 B.1 Principles of interpretation